 First, we aim to provide assurance that all reasonable measures will be taken by the Seminary to provide an equal opportunity for students with disabilities to study and thrive at Westminster in accordance with the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Pennsylvania Human Relations Act.

-Second, this document serves as a guide for faculty, administration and staff in reasonably accommodating and serving students with disabilities within the Seminary community.
+Second, this document serves as a guide for faculty, administration, and staff to reasonably accommodate and serve students with disabilities within the Seminary community.
 Federal and state law prohibit WTS from discriminating against otherwise qualified students with disabilities.

 As defined by the law, “disability” is used to refer to a person who (1) has a physical or mental impairment that substantially limits one or more of the major life activities of such an individual (2) has a record of such an impairment, or (3) is regarded as having such an impairment.